 A massage a day keeps the pain away

-Plantar fasciitis self massage techniques include stretching and massaging with your hands or with a ball.
+Plantar fasciitis self-massage techniques include stretching and massaging with your hands or with a ball.

-- You can start with simply putting a towel under the top of your feet and pulling it gently towards yourself – it will stretch the ligament and it will be more prone to the massage.
+- You can start with simply putting a towel under the top of your feet and pulling it gently towards yourself – it will stretch the ligament and it will be more open to the massage.
 Hold in this position for 30 seconds for each foot.

 - Next, try pulling the top of your foot again, but this time using your hand.
 Massage the fascia carefully with your other hand, stay longer in the areas that hurt the most.

-- Include Achilles heel and calf massage for plantar fasciitis relief.
-Go along your muscles with slow, deep movements, starting from plantar fascia, continuing towards the heel and calf.
+- Include the Achilles heel and calf massage for plantar fasciitis relief.
+Go along your muscles with slow, deep movements, starting from the plantar fascia, continuing towards the heel and calf.
 Repeat the sequence with the movements across the muscles.